-9.3.6 On-ground Biomass and Carbon for Settlement Areas
+On-ground Biomass and Carbon for Settlement Areas

 An average of 0.03 t/ha of green on-ground biomass is estimated based on the measurements taken in the field for the biomass samples collected from village/para areas.
-Based on the conversion factor of 0.52 (estimated based on field measurements) the air dry weight of onground biomass in settlement areas was estimated as 0.02 t/ha and on-ground carbon as 0.01 t/ha.
+Based on the conversion factor of 0.52 (estimated based on field measurements) the air dry weight of on-ground biomass in settlement areas was estimated as 0.02 t/ha and on-ground carbon as 0.01 t/ha.
 Total on-ground carbon for settlement areas over an estimated area of 126 ha is so estimated as 1.26 t.

-9.4 TOTAL CARBON STOCK: A SUMMARY
+TOTAL CARBON STOCK

-Above-assessed total carbon stocks for Chunoti Wildlife Sanctuary are summarized for each landuse types in Table 9.1:
+Above-assessed total carbon stocks for Chunoti Wildlife Sanctuary are summarized as below for each land-use types: